Foldable and Traversable

 Traversable

 Traversable extends both Foldable and Functor, in a typeclass for things that we can traverse a function with an Applicative effect over.
-Here’s a sneak peak of what this lets us do:
+Here’s a sneak peek of what this lets us do:

 Prelude> traverse putStrLn ["tim","was","here"]